-The latest news about RIA research, professional recognition and
+The latest news about RIA research, professional recognition and expert knowledge.

 Visit Resources for the Media for more information.

 If you would like to receive RIA news, Expert Summaries and event notifications directly by email, join the RIA Mailing List.
 Thank you for your interest.